Changes in uric acid and electrolyte level in hypertensive patients attending a rural tertiary hospital in Okada Edo State

 Introduction: hypertension is a major cause of premature death worldwide.
 Alteration in electrolyte balance can result in hypertension, and hyperuricemia is also a potent independent predictor of hypertension.
 This research study was designed to investigate serum electrolytes and uric acid levels in hypertensive patients attending Igbinedion University Teaching Hospital, Okada, Edo State.

-Methods: this cross-sectional study involved 105 subjects recruited into two groups: normotensive group, which served as control (n=50) with a blood pressure of about 120/80 randomly recruited on a 1:1.5 ratio with the study group which are hypertensive patients (n=55) with blood pressure above 150/110.
+Methods: this cross-sectional study involved 105 subjects recruited into two groups: normotensive group, which served as control (n=50) with a blood pressure of about 120/80 randomly recruited on a 1:1.5 ratio with the study group which is hypertensive patients (n=55) with blood pressure above 150/110.
 Serum electrolytes and uric acid were estimated using the ion-selective electrode and enzymatic methods, respectively.
 Statisticians analyzed the data utilizing Statistical Package for Social Sciences version 21, and a p-value less than 0.05 was considered significant.

 Results: this study results show a significant increase (p<0.05) in uric acid (7.4 ± 0.74), sodium (144.8 ± 4.87), bicarbonate (25.8 ± 3.00), and chloride (107.5 ± 3.98) and a significantly reduced (p<0.05) in potassium level (3.0 ± 0.35) among the hypertensive patients compared to the control subjects´ uric acid (3.7 ± 0.47), sodium (137.4 ± 2.21), bicarbonate (21.4 ± 1.73), chloride (101.2 ± 2.84), and potassium (3.9 ± 0.32).